Bella Hadid Unfollows Selena Gomez on Instagram Hours After Singer Is Spotted Kissing The Weeknd

-Selena Gomez's kiss with The Weekend may have just cost her one famous follow.
+Selena Gomez's kiss with The Weeknd may have just cost her one famous follow.

 Earlier today, photographs surfaced of the singers enjoying a three-hour long date night at Santa Monica hotspot Giorgio Baldi.